More sustainable materials

 It also means supporting our suppliers to implement innovative and sustainable processes to produce more sustainable materials.

 We label our more sustainable styles in stores with hangtags, e.g. organic, recycled.
-In our E-shop, we created a sustainability corner “ESPRIT ECOLLECTION”.
+We also highlight our sustainable styles in our e-shop.

 Repartition of fibers used in our products: